-We discussed the management of operations in response to the COVID-19 pandemic with Ms Leydon, and application of the Health and Social Care Board (HSCB) operational guidance.
+We discussed the management of operations in response to the COVID-19 pandemic with Mr Galbraith and staff, and the application of the Health and Social Care Board (HSCB) operational guidance.
 We found that COVID-19 policies and procedures were in place in keeping with best practice guidance.